joachimvh/SPARQLAlgebra.js/README.md

 The algebra object contains a `types` object, which contains all possible values for the `type` field in the output results.
 Besides that it also contains all the TypeScript interfaces of the possible output results.
-The output of the `translate` function will always be an `Algebra.Operator` instance.
+The output of the `translate` function will always be an `Algebra.Operation` instance.

 ## Deviations from the spec
 This implementation tries to stay as close to the SPARQL 1.1